Space Saving DIY Pull-Out Table

 Oh we LOVE our electric fireplace, which is coming in pretty handy as we head into winter weather.
 The TV lift is still one of our favorite features too.
 You can read about how we installed both of those into our custom media cabinet here.

-Do you have any space saving ideas?
-If so we would love to hear about them in the comments below!
+Do you plan to replace the booth in your RV or have any creative desk/table ideas?
+We’d love to hear about it in the comments below!

 You may also want to check out: